Riccardo-Martelli/Probability-and-statistics/README.md

 - Conducting a Kolmogorov-Smirnov test to validate the best-fitting distribution.

 ### 2. **Statistical Testing**
-The distribution fitting is followed by statistical tests.
+The distribution fitting is followed by Kolmogorov-Smirnov (KS) statistical tests.
 A p-value table summarizes the results of tests performed on the distributions:

 | Year  | 1996 | 2001 | 2014 |
 |-------|------|------|------|